Information media and telecommunications industry

 Employ people

-If you employ staff, you need to comply with Australia’s national workplace laws specific to the information media and telecommunications industry.
+If you're looking to employ staff, there are Australia’s national workplace laws specific to the information media and telecommunications industry that you'll need to comply with.

 Workplace health and safety (WHS)